ropensci/weathercan/cran-comments.md

 ## Release v.0.3.3

-* This patch (v0.3.3) adds an alternative testing structure (mocking) to remove the reliance on fragile connetions
+* This patch (v0.3.3) adds an alternative testing structure (mocking) to remove the reliance on fragile internet connetions
-* Now tests should run correctly, regardless of the status of the connection to ECCC servers
+* Tests on CRAN should run correctly, regardless of the status of the connection to ECCC servers

 ## Test environments
-As of Jan 31st, 2020
+As of Feb 4th, 2020

 * Local - ubuntu 18.04 (R 3.6.2)
 * AppVeyor - Windows Server 2012 R2 x86 & 64 (R 3.6.2, 3.6.2 Patched, 3.5.3)